Carson Kelly Player Props: Diamondbacks vs. Giants

 - Kelly is hitting .167 with a double, a home run and two walks.

-- Kelly has picked up a hit in 37.5% of his 24 games this season, with at least two hits in 12.5% of those games.
+- Kelly has picked up a hit in 37.5% of his 24 games this year, with more than one hit in 12.5% of them.

 - He has gone deep in one of 24 games, and in 1.3% of his plate appearances.